CoderDojo/htmlgamedev/penaltyshootout/004 Bring Rooney into Game/readme.md

 }
 ````

+Now that rooney is looking game size its time to have a bit of fun and
+make him run

 Give rooney a run up
 ------------

-Need to get rooney moving lets start adding some variables
+Need to get rooney moving lets start adding some variables to the
+top of javascript file directly below our keep

 ````javascript
 //ball variables